AT Hike – August 2024 – Finishing New York and Pennsylvania

 Day 5 – Saturday, 8/17 – Greenwood Lake to Lakeside/Borderline Trail

 After this we drove back downhill to Joe Bosco’s BBQ, the joint we had passed in June that was closed, as it should be, on Sunday, and the Que turned out to be better than that at the Texas Roundup earlier that week.
-I had to walk to the corner pizzeria for my Yuengling, but went I got back our order was ready.
-So victorious nd well fed I was ready to drive back to Hoosierland.
+I had to walk to the corner pizzeria for my Yuengling, but when I got back our order was ready.
+So victorious and well fed I was ready to drive back to Hoosierland.
 And guess what.
-Buffet, Mountain Got, Dave Niswonger (yet to get his trail name) and I are headed to the 100 Mile Wilderness and Katahdin in Maine this September.
+Buffet, Mountain Goat, Dave Niswonger (yet to get his trail name) and I are headed to the 100 Mile Wilderness and Katahdin in Maine this September.
+It’s not my fault.

 Distance today (AT) – 4.3 miles, Total – 47.4 miles